puppetlabs-toy-chest/puppetlabs-cloud_provisioner/README.markdown

  * ami-2342a94a (US-East region) CentOS 5 (Login: root)
  * ami-25df8e60 (US-West region) CentOS 5 (Login: root)

+NOTE: These CentOS AMI's are from rightscale and are configured to use their YUM and GEM mirrors.
+As a result, they often contain out of date software libraries.

 A Ubuntu based AMI in the East region also works well with the [AWS Free Usage Tier][free tier] Amazon instances: